AzarRza/voice-perception-study-pilot/README.md

 ## What data gets collected

 For each participant: their demographic answers, plus per trial data, which clip they heard and their six ratings on it.
 No names, emails, or anything identifying gets collected.
 A random ID gets generated in the browser each session, just so one person's rows can be grouped together later.
+Each response is also tagged with which version of the task it came from, so results from both pilot versions can be told apart in the same dataset.

 ## Where the responses go